 Show your support for sustainable trail building in Garrett County, MD!

 We are a nonprofit, volunteer organization dedicated to the development of a well used network of high-quality, sustainable trails that provide access to Garrett County’s historic, municipal, and environmental treasures.
-Garrett Trails believes outstanding trails are important to the economic development of the County and will promote good health and well being for County residents.
+Garrett Trails believes outstanding trails are important to the economic development of the County and will promote good health and well-being for County residents and visitors.

-After cancelling our two main fundraisers, the Taste of Garrett in May and the Garrett County Gran Fondo in June, we have focused all of our efforts on preparing for 2021 and showing you why we are worthy of your support.
+After cancelling our two main fundraisers in 2020 and 2021, the Taste of Garrett County in May and the Garrett County Gran Fondo in June, we have focused our efforts on demonstrating to you why we are worthy of your support.

 We are a small organization with a big impact, and through our partnerships the effects of our efforts spread through the community exponentially.
 Thank you for becoming one of those partners!

-After cancelling our two main fundraisers, the Taste of Garrett in May and the Garrett County Gran Fondo in June, we have focused all of our efforts on preparing for 2021 and showing you why we are worthy of your support.
+After cancelling our two main fundraisers in 2020 and 2021, the Taste of Garrett County in May and the Garrett County Gran Fondo in June, we have focused our efforts on demonstrating to you why we are worthy of your support.

-- We partnered with the MD Department of Transportation, MD Department of Natural Resources and the Garrett County Board of Commissioners to see the newest section of the Meadow Mountain Trail (MMT), graded and capped with gravel, from Otto Lane to New Germany Road.
+- In 2020 we partnered with the MD Department of Transportation, MD Department of Natural Resources and the Garrett County Board of Commissioners to see the newest section of the Meadow Mountain Trail (MMT), graded and capped with gravel, from Otto Lane to New Germany Road.
 That section of the MMT is also part of the developing Eastern Continental Divide Loop (ECDL), a 150 mile forest, road and water trail connecting Garrett County to the Great Allegheny Passage.
+In 2022 we are continuing to improve amenities on the MMT including seeking funds for several benches along the 12+ mile trail.

 - Annual trail maintenance at the Honorable Paul Sarbanes Trail, Fork Run Recreation Area, Meadow Mountain Trail and Visitors Center Trail continued with the help of our outstanding volunteers.
-We went out and mowed, weed eated, cut back multiflora rose and made small repairs to bridges, as well as installed five gates on the perimeter of Fork Run to permanently end UTV trespassing.
+We went out and mowed, trimmed weed, cut back multiflora rose and made small repairs to bridges, as well as installed five gates on the perimeter of Fork Run to permanently end UTV trespassing.
+We're also working with the US Army Corp of Engineers to further develop the Sarbanes trail for your enjoyment!

 We are a small organization with a big impact, and through our partnerships the effects of our efforts spread through the community exponentially.
 Thank you for becoming one of those partners!